-In preparation of these financial statements, the Company has adhered to the accounting policies described in notes to the financial statements, which are based on accounting and tax regulations prevailing in the Republic of Srpska.
+In preparation of these financial statements, the Fund has adhered to the accounting policies described in Note 3 to the financial statements, which are based on accounting and tax regulations prevailing in the Republic of Srpska.

 2.2.
 Effect and application of the new and amended International Financial Reporting Standards ("IFRS") and International Accounting Standards ("IAS")